ianlewis/kay/docs/source/settings.rst

 .. attribute:: SUBMOUNT_APPS

    If you'd like to run applications with entirely-differnt settings, you can set them here.
 The default is an empty tuple.

 .. attribute:: MIDDLEWARE_CLASSES

    Specify additional middlewares to this tuple.
+The default is an empty tuple.
+Here are examples:

    .. code-block:: python

      MIDDLEWARE_CLASSES = (
+       'kay.session.middleware.SessionMiddleware',
        'kay.auth.middleware.AuthenticationMiddleware',
      )